 Once the dress is ready we invite you inspect your dress, after which you can either take your dress as it is or have it boxed in acid free tissue paper for posterity.

-Our Wedding Dress Cleaning service starts from £175.
-We can pack the dress in acid free tissue in a specially designed storage box, depending on the size these cost between £45 and £65.
+Our Wedding Dress Cleaning service starts from £185.
+We can pack the dress in acid free tissue in a specially designed storage box for an additional £75.
 Feel free to call us on 020 7431 3725 for more information on cleaning your dress and pricing information

 Alternatively email us, please give as full a description as you can: make of dress, material, style, is it badly stained?, does it have a train?
 We can only provide an indication of pricing before seeing the dress. firstname.lastname@example.org

 'The Master Cleaners did an amazing job with my wedding dress - it was huge and with hundreds of sequins.
 They cleaned it brilliantly removing all of the dirt and grass stains and none of the sequins.
 I would whole-heartedly recommend them. thank you so much'

 Wedding Dress Cleaning Tips

 - You should aim to dry clean your dress as soon as you can after your wedding.
 This helps avoid the danger of untreated stains becoming oxidised and increases the likelihood of successful cleaning.

 - Always have the dress dry cleaned prior to storage, even if the dress looks clean stains such as perspiration and drinks stains can evaporate, but over time begin to affect the fabric.

 - On the day avoid rubbing stains, if you spill something on your dress blot it gently, rubbing can damage the fabric permanently.
 As far as stain removal goes – give the dry cleaner the first chance to remove the stains.

 - Experience is the most important factor in the successful cleaning of your dress – entrust your dress to a specialist dry cleaners.
 Only through experience can a wedding dress dry cleaner obtain the best results.